MicoAir WiFi Link — Multi-Drone Networking Tutorial

 The MicoAir WiFi Link is available from Robofusion: robofusion.net

-Robofusion has designed a free 3D-printable case and antenna cover for the WiFi Link (the module ships as a bare board).
-Download links (Robofusion store and MakerWorld) will be posted here.
+Robofusion has designed a free 3D-printable case and antenna radome for the WiFi Link (the module ships as a bare board) — shown above as printed.
+Both downloads include the model files and print profiles:

 Related guides